Audra Levi: Music

+Acting

 Between the 1990s and 2000s, Levi began her television production career working behind the scenes on several Emmy-winning programs such as Mad About You, JAG, The King of Queens and The Young and the Restless.

 Later in her career, Levi conducted television program syndication sales for Warner Bros.
 Domestic Television Distribution in the Western Region, including The People’s Court, The Ellen DeGeneres Show, Extra and Friends.
 Previously, she worked at 20th Television as their television program syndication sales trainee and research analyst, responsible for daily tracking and trending analysis for shows including Divorce Court, The Practice, Cops, Buffy the Vampire Slayer and Malcolm in the Middle.

 Levi currently serves as SVP, Business Development at the SmithGeiger Group.